HoangCaesar/Fullstack_Projects/Helsinki_City_Bike/server/README.md

     "helmet": to secure the app by setting several HTTP headers.
     "http-errors": to create HTTP errors for each request (if any).
     "date-fns": manipulating JS dates.
+    "compression": compressing to reduce the size of data.

     *********************** Dev Dependencies ************************************************
     "jest": to test the app.